arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators.md

 Now, if writing the trivial parsers is, well, trivial, the only challenge that's left is to learn how to *combine* parsers.
-That is, how these Parsers Combinators work.
+That is, how Parsers Combinators work.

 That's the goal of this series.

 ## How we will proceed

-There are many similar series online, some specific to F# such as [The "Understanding Parser Combinators" series][wlaschin] by Scott Wlaschin.
+There are many similar series online, some specific to F#, such as [The "Understanding Parser Combinators" series][wlaschin] by Scott Wlaschin, many others based on Haskell, like the excellent [Parser
+Combinators: a Walkthrough, Or: Write you a Parsec for Great Good][leblanc] by Antoine Leblanc.
 This post tries to stand out in a few different ways:

 - If other attempts to this topic left you scratching your head, this series should make things a lot easier.